The European research project examines the waterborne logistics of the future by making use of automated elements on the water and ashore.

 The fourth meeting of the monitoring research group took place at the DST on 1st September 2022.
 At this meeting, the two working groups focusing on the topics of propulsion systems & alternative fuels and innovative ship concepts have been presented.

-In May and June, several published DST research results were presented at lectures throughout Europe.
+In May and June, several DST research results were published and presented at conferences throughout Europe.

-The members of the joint expert committee ‘Economy and Logistics’ of federal association of public inland ports and the Association for European Inland Navigation and Waterways visited the Development Centre for Ship Technology and Transport Systems (DST) in Duisburg.
+The members of the joint expert committee ‘Economy and Logistics’ of Federal Association of Public Inland Ports (BÖB) and the Association for European Inland Navigation and Waterways (VBW) have visited DST and HaFoLa in Duisburg.